hanzcg/repo/README.md

-# repo
+# Personal repository
-Code samples in different languages and technologies
+Code samples in different languages and technologies.